hajokirchhoff/vcpkg/docs/examples/private-patches-ports-and-libs.md

 An _overlay port_ overrides the vcpkg build instructions for this library with your own private instructions.
 It is basically just a directory with a couple of files in it.

 ### private fork of the vcpkg repository
 The vcpkg git repository contains a list of all libraries known to it.
-This list is located in two places:
+This is called the "built-in registry".
+It is located in two directories:
 - ./ports contains all _current_ port files.
 This is used in "classic" mode.
 - ./versions contains all ports files of all versions up to the _current_ version.
 This is used in "manifest" mode.

+### registries with an optional default registry and private registries
+With "registries" you can specify additional lists of libraries or port files, which are looked up before the "build-in registry" is queried.
+Like the "build-in registry", a custom package registry contains two directories:
+- ./ports contains all _current_ port files for this particular registry.
+- ./versions contains all port files of all versions for this particular registry.

 |method|pros|cons|